 ICWA is not an antiquated law.

-ICWA is very much needed today to

-help vulnerable Native children and
+ICWA is very much needed today to help vulnerable Native children families.

-disempowered Native families.

 Leading child and family advocacy organizations call ICWA the "gold standard" in child welfare policy and practice because it keeps children with their relatives whenever possible.